ajaykgp/euler/README.md

-project_euler
+Project Euler
 =============

-My solutions of Project Euler problems which I've found interesting and could solve.
+My solutions of Project Euler problems in Python.